Bereavement, grief and loss

 Another type of complicated grief that many people experience is the grief of losing a loved one before they have died.
 In society today, there are many families caring for relatives or loved ones with life-limiting conditions.
 This might be a child, a partner or an ageing parent who is not going to recover from their illness, and for family members, prior knowledge of deteriorating health and eventual death is often emotionally painful.
 Being able to express and explore feelings and thoughts about our loved ones, can help us make sense of our experiences, and often generates new ways of being and insight about how to communicate meaningfully with those around us.

-I have a special interest and expertise in bereavement, grief and loss, and in complicated grief.
-I work with clients long-term and short-term using a variety of therapeutic techniques to help them work through the issues they are struggling with.
+As an experienced bereavement therapist, I work with my clients using a variety of therapeutic techniques to help them work through the issues they are struggling with.
 I work sensitively, providing my clients with a safe space in which painful thoughts and feelings (as well as joy and hope) can be shared and explored.

 If you would like to contact me to book an initial session or to make further enquiries, please Call: 07444 341572 or send an email to: email@example.com